 Omar Khayyam was a philosopher, poet, mathematician, and astronomer.
 He wrote the immortal sonnet collection ‘Rubaiyat’.
 His contribution to the development of modern algebra is unforgettable.
 The poet also worked on Euclidean geometry.
 Besides, he worked in geography, mechanics, mineralogy, law, and even music.
 He taught for a while in his last years.

 He’s known as the Persian romantic poet.
 This Sunni Muslim poet has expertly mixed imagination and reality in his poems.
 His romantic poems are still very popular today.

 Saadi is one of the best Persian poets and writers.
 In his poems, he addressed various social inconsistencies.
-His writings also included ideas on morality.
+As well as, his writings also included ideas on morality.
 Because of the quality of his writing, he became much more popular than other famous authors.

 Jalāl ad-Dīn Muhammad Rūmī

-The renowned mystical poet Maulana Jalaluddin Rumi is an immortal and unique star of all time of Persian and Sufi literature.
-The poet’s immortal poetry is Musnabi Sharif.
-The stories in this book were fictional, non-fictional, romantic, spiritual or symbolic, educational, mysterious, metaphorical, and informative.
+One renowned mystical poet Maulana Jalaluddin Rumi is an immortal and unique star of all time of Persian and Sufi literature.
+His immortal poetry is Musnabi Sharif.
+In fact, the stories in this book were fictional, non-fictional, romantic, spiritual or symbolic, educational, mysterious, metaphorical, and informative.
 The main subject of his writing was moral and spiritual education.

 Hafiz is the greatest Persian lyricist and poet.
 He produced some spectacular Ghazals.
-He developed Sufi and poetic forms of the Persian and Iranian culture throughout his long creative life of 70 years.
+Also developed Sufi and poetic forms of the Persian and Iranian culture throughout his long creative life of 70 years.